BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ## Release point

-Using Shift+click on an existing will add a release point on a note.
-Release points are shown as making the note thinner and triggers the envelope to jump to the release point.
+Release points triggers the envelope to jump to the release point and are represented by  making the note thinner.
 Release envelopes are useful to nicely fade out a note when its release, while preserving other effects like vibrato.
 There is no point to adding a release point to an instrument that does not have a release envelope.

+To set a release point on a note on desktop, simply right-click on a note a choose the "Toggle Release" option.
+Alternatively, you can hold **R** and click on a note to toggle a release.

 Once a note has a release point, it can be moved by dragging.
-To remove a release point, you can right-click on it, or shift-click again.

 ![](images/ReleaseNote.gif#center)